bvader/pipelineapmexample/README.md

 ## Quick start
-Create `apm.properties` file using your APM server properties, content should be similar to [apm.example.properties](apm.example.properties) file.
 Run
 ```
-./gradlew clean runPipeline
+./run-pipeline.sh
 ```

 ## More details
-Gradle task `runPipeline` builds project and execute result jar file several times, to create a pipeline that consist of several java processes (one for each [processor](src/main/java/org/pipelineexample/apm/processor/PipelineProcessor.java)).
+`run-pipeline.sh` builds the project and executes the result jar file several times, to create a pipeline that consist of several java processes (one for each [processor](src/main/java/org/pipelineexample/apm/processor/PipelineProcessor.java)).
-Number of processors and ports that they use for sending/receiving messages is defined in [pipeline.properties](pipeline.properties).
+Number of processors and ports that they use for sending/receiving messages is defined in [run-pipeline.sh](run-pipeline.sh).
 Each [processor](src/main/java/org/pipelineexample/apm/processor/PipelineProcessor.java) except `Source`(just a fancy name for the first [processor](src/main/java/org/pipelineexample/apm/processor/PipelineProcessor.java), last is `Sink`) waits for message on incoming port, process it and write new message to outgoing port. `Source` does not read message, it just sends "First message" string.